Path-Check/safeplaces-dct-app/README.md

 ## Multiple Implementation Strategies

-Safe Paths is designed to support a variety of implementation strategies.
+The Safe Paths app is being developed to support a variety of build 'flavors' of the application around core health and tracing functionality.
+Reach out to our team to discuss creating a flavor for your use-case.

 ### Path Check Release of COVID Safe Paths
 Safe Paths is available as an app published by Path Check in the [Apple App Store](https://apps.apple.com/us/app/covid-safe-paths/id1508266966) and the [Google Play App Store](https://play.google.com/store/apps/details?id=org.pathcheck.covidsafepaths).
 Any authorized pubic health authority can use Safe Paths.

 ### Custom Builds

 We welcome public health authorities and other organizations implementing digital contact tracing strategies to create custom builds for their specific needs, incorporate Safe Paths features into their applications, or create downstream projects that stay linked to the Safe Paths project.
+If intending to fork the repository and develop off of it, be aware that this comes "at your own risk" for continued maintenance.

 ### GAEN Instances

 The rules for GAEN require that each public health authority release their own application.
-The goal with Project Aurora is to suppor this deployment strategy.
+The goal with Project Aurora is to support this deployment strategy.

 ## End-to-End System

 Safe Paths is designed to work with Safe Places, a tool for contact tracing teams to work with location data in the course of contact tracing interviews and to publish points of concern.
 Without having to sharing their own location history, a Safe Paths user can download the points of concern from their PHA to identify if they have had risk of an exposure.

-Project Aurora supports any GAEN compliant Key Server for exposure notification.

 ## Broad Non-Developer Community

-One of the important aspects of the Safe Paths open source project is that it's supported by a large community of volutneers in addition to the open source developer community.
-More than 1,400 Path Check volunteers are working together to support Safe Paths and help drive adoption around the world.
+One of the important aspects of the Safe Paths open source project is that it's supported by a large community of volunteers in addition to the open source developer community.
+Spanning as diverse domains as product management, user research, cryptography, security, compliance, design, and videography more than 1,400 Path Check volunteers are working together to support Safe Paths and help drive adoption around the world.

 ### Learn More